TITLE: IS THERE NOT A CAUSE? GOD CAN STILL SLAY GIANTS

 Faith in a big God makes every crisis and every foe shrink to a size that is easily overcome.

 The Lord’s people now stood face to face with the enemies of the Lord, right in the very heartland of their nation.
 Their advance had been so swift and complete that they were now facing a giant.
 The people were now paralyzed by fear, unbelief and a sense of hopelessness.
-Their fear and unbelief had made them lame.
-It had disabled them.
-There was no longer any faith or fight left in them.
+Their fear and unbelief had made them listless.
+It had defeated and disabled them.
+There was no longer any will, energy, or fight left in them.

-The Lord’s Church has been intimidated by the taunting and terror tactics of the homosexual community, the same tactics used by Goliath.
+The Lord’s Church has been intimidated by the taunting and terror tactics of the foes of the Lord, the same tactics used by Goliath.
 The Lord’s Church has been fearful of offending the Lord’s foes, when she should have been more concerned about stopping them from conquering our nation and generations of our young.
 Now homosexual marriage is legal in every State in our nation.

 Now we find ourselves in a nation in which the Lord’s foes have now conquered the land and are now arrayed against the Church – their last unconquered foe – with the intention of defeating and destroying her.
 The enemy is bold and marching on the people of God.